Naked Wines Voucher

 The Price

-The all important cost, we know that’s what you’re here for; and it’s true, the price of English wines simply cannot compete with the £4 and £5 bottles you can easily pick up in store from Chile or Australia, but that certainly doesn’t mean the extra money isn’t worth it.
+The all important cost, we know that’s what you’re here for; and it’s true, the price of English wines simply cannot compete with the general supermarket plonk you can easily pick up in store from Chile or Australia, but that certainly doesn’t mean the extra money isn’t worth it.

 The cost of English wine can vary drastically, much like wine from other countries.
-You can pay anything up to £100s for some of the vintage sparkling wine produced here, but an excellent bottle of Chapel Down Bacchus can be found from £11 with the right deal.
+You can pay anything up to 100s for some of the vintage sparkling wine produced here, but an excellent bottle of Chapel Down Bacchus can be found for a much more friendly price.

 Environmental Benefits

-One great benefit of English wine that is becoming much more of an important issue is the carbon footprint benefit.
-With the wine only having to travel nationally rather than internationally, customers can greatly reduce their carbon footprint by purchasing English wine from local vineyards rather than from countries as far away as Australia and USA we can all help the environment as well as support this increasingly important British industry.
+One great benefit of English wine that is becoming much more of an important issue, for the domestic market at least, is the carbon footprint benefit.
+With the wine currently consumed for the most part nationally rather than internationally, customers can greatly reduce their carbon footprint by purchasing English wine from local vineyards rather than from countries as far away as Australia and USA anything that can help the environment is worth supporting!

 by Erin Tynan, 18th May 2020